 - Community Edition: A feature-limited version of the VMR that is available for unlimited use.
 For this VMR version, replication and in-service upgrades are not supported, and there are scaling limits placed on features, such as the number of configurable Message VPNs and maximum client connections permitted.

-For Solace VMR release capability information, refer to the latest Virtual Message Router Release Notes which provide you information on:
+For Solace VMR release capability information, refer to the latest VMR Release Notes which provide information on:

 - Solace-provided Hypervisor packages

 - Solace-provided cloud packages

 - Minimum cloud requirements

 - Supported software and minimum versions required